Robin Le Normand: Atlético Madrid

 On 27 July 2024, Atlético Madrid announced an agreement with Real Sociedad for the signing of Le Normand.
-On 3 August, Le Normand officially became a new Atlético Madrid player, signing a five-year contract.
-On 19 August, he made his debut for the club in a 2–2 draw against Villarreal in the league.
-On 18 May 2025, he scored his first goal for the club in a 4–1 win over Real Betis.
+A week later, he signed a five-year contract.
+On 19 August, he made his debut for the club in a 2–2 draw against Villarreal in the league, and 18 May 2025, he scored his first goal for the club in a 4–1 win over Real Betis.

-On 27 September 2025, Le Normand found the net with a header in a 5–2 win over rivals Real Madrid, handing them their heaviest derby defeat since November 1950.
-Just three days later, he scored his first-ever UEFA Champions League goal in a 5–1 triumph against Eintracht Frankfurt.
+On 27 September 2025, Le Normand scored a header in a 5–2 win over rivals Real Madrid, their biggest derby win since November 1950.
+Three days later, he scored his first-ever UEFA Champions League goal in a 5–1 win against Eintracht Frankfurt.

 International career

 In May 2023, the Spanish Council of Ministers granted Spanish nationality to Le Normand after living in Spain for almost seven years, meaning he would be eligible to play for the Spanish national team.
 On 2 June, he was included in their 23-man squad for the UEFA Nations League, debuting 13 days later in their 2–1 semi-final win over Italy, where he started in central defence alongside another naturalised Frenchman, Aymeric Laporte.
 On 18 June, he started in the final as Spain defeated Croatia in a penalty shootout to win their first Nations League title.

 On 19 November 2023, Le Normand scored his first goal for Spain in their final UEFA Euro 2024 qualifier – a 3–1 win over Georgia.

 In June 2024, Le Normand was named in Spain's squad for the UEFA Euro 2024 finals in Germany.
 He started the team's first group match, playing the full match in central defence as Spain beat Croatia 3–0 at Berlin's Olympiastadion.
-With Spain's victory over England, 2–1, in the final, Le Normand, along with the rest of the squad, became European champions.
+Spain won 2–1 against England in the final.
+He was not however part of the Spanish squad for the 2026 FIFA World Cup.

 Personal life

 Le Normand's younger brother, Théo, is also a professional footballer, who made his debut for Guingamp in 2021.
+He also had a sister who died age five.